Let’s talk about it.

 Stick them somewhere.

-Because when the opinions, the money stress, and the overwhelming checklist moments hit (and they will), you’ll want to remember your core.
+Because when thewedding pressure kicks in and the opinions starts coming (and they will), you’ll want to remember your core.

 2. Decide quickly and move on!